Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 As this expression is to be used in electromagnetic simulations, it can be more convenient to re-express $\bar{V}_\mathrm{P}$ in terms of the source voltage $\bar{V}_{\mathrm{S}}$ and the maximum available power from the source $P$ \cite{Pozar, power_comment}.
 From the expression for $P$ and voltage division at the input port of the black box

 we obtain

-This expression shows that the phase displacements $\mathbf{\bar{A}}$ can be determined from the circuit impedances, which can be extracted from electromagnetic simulations or analytically calculated if the lumped-element circuit representation is known.
+This expression shows how the impedance matrix is used in the present extraction procedure: the transfer impedance from the physical drive port to the directed junction terminal pairs determines the junction phase displacements $\mathbf{\bar{A}}$ that enter the DF Hamiltonian.
+In reduced-model impedance or admittance treatments, the relevant qubit ports or circuit degrees of freedom are typically assumed to have already been identified.
+Here, by contrast, the impedance matrix supplies the layout-level map from a physical drive port to the drive-induced junction response itself.
+The required circuit impedances can be extracted from electromagnetic simulations or analytically calculated if the lumped-element circuit representation is known.
 In Fig.~\hyperref[fig:junction-centered]{\ref*{fig:junction-centered}d}, we present the results of applying Eq.~\eqref{eq:A-from-Z} to the circuit shown in Fig. \hyperref[fig:junction-centered]{\ref*{fig:junction-centered}c}, using Ansys HFSS finite-element simulations.